 Medication can sometimes treat a mildly deviated septum, though this is not always an effective or permanent solution.
 Surgical treatment known as septoplasty can be performed to remove excess bone and cartilage and realign the septum, allowing for equal space between the two nasal passages and promoting clearer air flow.

-If you or a loved one are tired of suffering constant discomfort due to a malformation in your septum, Dr. Lee M. Mandel, MD, FACS at South Florida Sinus and Allergy Center, Inc. can provide the high-quality care you need to improve your quality of life.
+If you or a loved one are tired of suffering constant discomfort due to a malformation in your septum, Dr. Lee M. Mandel, MD, FACS at Florida Sinus & Snoring Specialists, Inc. can provide the high-quality care you need to improve your quality of life.
 As a nationally renowned expert in the field of Facial Plastic and Reconstructive Surgery, Dr. Mandel can correctly diagnose your condition and help you achieve the relief.

 Contact us online today for more information about our cutting-edge sinus treatments.